 As with many historical gems dormant through the spinning wheel of cocktail trends, though, American apple brandy has benefited from a modern boom of history-minded spirits makers who place just as great a value on the old as on the new.
 For evidence, look no further than the bottled-in-bond apple brandies produced across the country today that’ve inspired this box, a distinction that boasts full transparency and provenance, with great respect paid to the apple crop and the place at which it’s distilled.

 As we looked ahead and considered the ideal starring spirit for November, a time to be thankful and hopeful heading into the holiday season, capturing the flavors and scents of autumn quickly became the aim.
 And Fruits of Fall: American Apple Brandy does just that, with an appetizing appley base and equally of-the-moment ingredients for cocktails that’ll nestle right up alongside the best sense memories of the season: crisp weather, fantastic foliage, and aromatic, overworked ovens.
-Subscribe now through October 31st (while supplies last!) to get the Fruits of Fall Box—it’s slated to ship the week of November 1st.
+Subscribe now to get the Fruits of Fall Box—shipping next week!